 The exhibition also draws attention to the importance of arts education, celebrating both its positive effects on the youths of our community and the efforts of the educators that challenge their students on a daily basis.

-The 2019 exhibition will be presented April 2 - 25 at no cost for audiences during normal gallery hours.
+The 2019 exhibition was presented April 2 - 25 at no cost for audiences during normal gallery hours.

 The 2019 REAL-LIFE EXPERIENCE

 The exhibition and the artists and arts instructors that have made it possible will be celebrated during a 'First Wednesday' Opening Reception on April 3 (6 - 9 p.m.).
 During this special night, more than $1,000 in cash and prizes was awarded to select students in recognition of their exhibited works.
 The evening, which was open to the public at no cost, also included live music and refreshments.

 2019 Award Winners: